Toronto Transit Commission fares: Presto fare media (2007–present)

 In April 2021, the Ontario Human Rights Commission (OHRC) urged Metrolinx and the TTC to provide more locations in poorer, racialized neighbourhoods for Presto fare purchases.
 Away from subway stations, there are often few Shoppers Drug Mart outlets in such neighbourhoods, largely in North York, Scarborough and Etobicoke.
-For example, in the York South–Weston riding, with the transition from legacy to Presto fare media, the number of fare outlets dropped from 37 legacy fare vendors to 2 Shoppers outlets for Presto fares.
-Shoppers has an exclusive contract for third-party Presto sales.
+For example, in the York South–Weston riding, with the transition from legacy to Presto fare media, the number of fare outlets dropped from 37 legacy fare vendors to 2 Shoppers Drug Mart outlets for Presto fares.
+Shoppers Drug Mart has an exclusive contract for third-party Presto sales.
 Many riders also lack internet access for online purchases, and riders with mobility problems are inconvenienced.

-As of 25 September 2021, Presto readers on TTC surface vehicles had their screen formats updated to provide customers with more information, such as the amount of fare paid, the remaining balance, the transfer expiry time, or whether a monthly or an all-day ride pass was used.
+By 25 September 2021, Presto readers on TTC surface vehicles had their screen formats updated to provide customers with more information, such as the amount of fare paid, the remaining balance, the transfer expiry time, or whether a monthly or an all-day ride pass was used.
 If a Presto card or ticket is declined, the screen displays the reason.
 If a child card is used, the reader sounds a three-toned chime.
 If a Fair Pass card is used, the reader sounds one beep instead of the previous two.
 Similar upgrades to the Presto readers at subway station fare gates took place on 4 October 2021.

+Between September 2022 and June 2023, Metrolinx and the TTC upgraded their Presto readers on Wheel-Trans vehicles, buses, streetcars and subway station fare gates in order to support open payment using credit and debit cards and mobile wallets, a feature that was launched across the TTC network on 15 August 2023.

+On 26 February 2024, the TTC began participation in the One Fare Program, a provincial fare integration program that enables free transfers between TTC, GO Transit, and other local municipal transit agencies in the 905 regions when Presto cards or contactless credit and debit cards are used where Presto is accepted.